Looking for some fun inexpensive hobbies that won’t break the bank?

 You can start renting out a portion of your house on a site like Airbnb.
 If you find out you like being a landlord, you could always expand into owning rental properties.

 Learning about investing and then actually doing it are two things that could almost be separate hobbies in and of themselves.
 Investing is a smart hobby to take up once you have a little extra income to put toward your investments.
-If you are already there and want to get started, here is our updated investing for beginners guide..
+If you are already there and want to get started, here is our updated investing for dummies guide.

 32. Thrift Shopping and Garage Sale-ing

 When I lived in a bigger community I loved going to thrift stores and garage sales on the weekend.
 This is a fun activity, especially if you go with a friend.
 You can also save money as long as you avoid buying things you don’t really need.

 Again, couponing can be fun but you might end up spending more than you planned on if you aren’t careful with your purchases.
-One of our favorite couponing tricks is using the Honey App.
+One of our favorite couponing tricks is using the Honey browser extension.
 Instead of searching the internet for promo codes, Honey searches for you in real time and automatically applies the promo code for you at checkout.

 That’s kind of financial since time is money, right?
 Give some of your time to your favorite charities, or join a group or board in your town to give back to civic organizations.

 35. Start a Business

-I’ve kind of touched on this before, but almost anything on this list can actually be turned into some kind of a money-making business.
+I’ve kind of touched on this before, but almost anything on this list can actually be turned into some kind of a money-making business or side hustle idea.
 Starting a business is fun and it’s a good way to make some extra money.

 Budgeting Cash Flow Planning (that sounds better)